Vegan strawberry and cream tart with a cookie-like base, cashew cream filling, strawberry jam and fresh berries. Delightful and easy!

 Serving the vegan strawberry and cream tart

-The tart is wonderful with fresh strawberries on top.
+The tart is wonderful with stewed and/or fresh strawberries on top.
 I'd recommend adding them just before serving as cut strawberries tend to leak.

 I hope you enjoy this recipe!